ghuntley/bandcamp-api-docs/Encoding.md

 "Consumer" use is a misnomer.
 It depends entirely on the preference of who's downloading the files.

 A sane default setting would be MP3-V0, presuming it's encoded losslessly from the master file.
 Factoring in MP3's [Bit Reservoir](https://wiki.hydrogenaud.io/index.php?title=Bit_reservoir) quirks, you _**COULD**_ have a higher quality track than with MP3 320.

+API representation should be used when [downloading items](https://github.com/har-nick/bandcamp-api-docs/wiki/Downloading-Items#the-breakdown).